conduktor/conduktor-gateway-demos/chaos/Readme.md

     --user 'admin:conduktor' \
     --request DELETE "conduktor-gateway:8888/admin/interceptors/v1/tenants/myChaosTenant/interceptors/duplicate-resource"
 ```
-and confirm the removal of the interceptor from the tenant `myChaosTenant`;
+and confirm by listing the interceptors for the tenant, you expect an empty list `{"interceptors":[]}`:

 ```bash
 docker-compose exec kafka-client \